Coeliac disease

 The only treatment for coeliac disease is to follow a life-long, strict gluten-free diet.
 You may find your symptoms improve within a week or two once you’ve cut out gluten completely.

 Your doctor will refer you to a specialist dietitian.
 They’ll offer you lots of support and practical help to help you manage your condition.
-They may suggest you contact the charity Coeliac UK, which can give you lots of practical advice.
-See our section ‘Other helpful websites’ for their contact details.
+They may suggest you contact a coeliac disease charity, which can give you lots of practical advice.
+For more information, see our section on other helpful websites.

 If you’re eating out and the menu doesn’t say whether or not the food contains gluten, just ask.
 If in doubt, it’s safer not to eat something you’re unsure about.

-If you have coeliac disease, your dietitian may advise you to take some vitamin and mineral supplements (such as calcium and vitamin D).
+If you have coeliac disease, your dietitian may advise you to take some vitamin and mineral supplements (for example, calcium and vitamin D).

 Eating gluten by accident